analogdevicesinc/linux/Documentation/hwmon/hwmon-kernel-api.rst

 * write:
     Pointer to a function for writing a value to the chip.
 This function is optional, but must be provided if any writeable attributes exist.

+* reg_access:
+    Pointer to a function for writing or reading a register to the chip.
+    This function is optional.
+    WARNING: Drivers implementing this function must block any access that may cause issues such as power loss, board resets, flash corruption or bricking.

 Each sensor channel is described with struct hwmon_channel_info, which is defined as follows::